This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Use oxygen at home as directed.
 Oxygen is usually given through a nasal cannula.
 This is a pair of short, thin tubes that rest just inside your nose.
-Tell your caregiver if your nose gets dry or if the skin gets red or sore.
+Tell your healthcare provider if your nose gets dry or if the skin gets red or sore.
 Never smoke or let anyone else smoke in the same room while your oxygen is on.

 - Do breathing exercises at home to help you breathe more easily.
 Breathe out with pursed or puckered lips.
 Use your diaphragm to breathe.
 Put one hand on your abdomen and breathe in, causing your hand to move outward or upward.
 This helps make more room so your lungs can take in more air.

 - Go to pulmonary rehabilitation (PR).
 PR is a program run by specialists who will help you safely strengthen your lungs and prevent more tissue damage.
 The plan includes education about your condition, exercise, breathing strategies, and ways to conserve energy.
 PR may help decrease your breathing problems and help you function better in your daily activities.